Health Care Directives And End Of Life Care

-Living Wills, Health Care Powers of Attorney, DNR Orders and Health Care Surrogate Act provisions are among the various kinds of health care directives that are available.
+Living wills, health care powers of attorney, do not resuscitate orders and health care surrogate act provisions are among the various kinds of health care directives that are used to make your wishes known regarding end of life care.
 Medical providers are increasingly concerned about obtaining health care directives and often have their own forms.
-The best plan is to prepare the directives you want give them to the medical providers, rather than use theirs.
+The best plan is to prepare your own health care directive and give it to the medical providers, rather than use theirs.

-(1) Guardian of the Person;
+- Guardian of the person;

-(2) Guardian of the Spouse;
+- Guardian of the spouse;

-(3) Any adult son or daughter;
+- Any adult son or daughter;

-(4) Either parent;
+- Either parent;

-(5) Any adult brother or sister;
+- Any adult brother or sister;

-(6) Any adult grandchild;
+- Any adult grandchild;

-(7) A close friend;
+- A close friend;

-(8) The Guardian of the Estate.
+- The guardian of the estate.

 The Health Care Surrogate Act is a safety net that allows decisions to be made on behalf of a person who is unable to make those decisions if that person has not exercised the right to leave instructions by other means.
 It is preferable and advisable for people to exercise the right to identify the person or persons you prefer to make those decisions, and to leave your own instructions in regard to that decision making.